San Antonio, TX Attorneys - Social Security Disability and Estate Planning, Probate

 4. What kind of taxes will I have to pay on my inheritance?

 The federal estate tax rules apply to everyone in America.
-Some states also impose various taxes that effect estates or inheritances.
-Some states charge an additional estate tax similar to the national one, and some impose an inheritance tax.
-Unless your state has an inheritance tax, your beneficiaries do not pay tax when they receive money from your estate.
+Some states also impose various taxes that affect estates or inheritances and these taxes can be quite high.
 Since an inheritance is not income, no income taxes are paid as a result of an inheritance.
-However, income taxes will be paid on any earnings after they invest the bequest.
+However, income taxes will be paid on any investment income after your heirs invest the bequest.
 An experienced inheritance tax attorney can assist you with federal and state tax laws.

 5. Do I need an attorney to assist with my inheritance?